Ctt011/CuisineCritique/README.md

 ### NMAR Analysis
 We hypothesize that the missing ratings in the dataset are **Not Missing at Random (NMAR)**.
 This is because missingness in the `rating` column may depend on factors like user preferences or the complexity of the recipe, which are not explicitly captured in the dataset.
 For example, a user might avoid rating recipes they found too complex or didn’t finish cooking.

-To test this, we would need additional data, such as user feedback on why they didn’t leave ratings.
-This would allow us to determine whether the missingness is due to unobserved variables, confirming the NMAR assumption.

 ---

 ### Missingness Dependency